Could it be OIC?

 What is OIC?

-Opioid-induced constipation (OIC) is a unique type of constipation that is a side effect of taking opioid pain medication
+Opioid-induced constipation (OIC) is a different type of constipation that is a side effect of taking opioid pain medication

 While opioids can effectively relieve pain, they may have an undesired effect in the gut, or bowels, causing constipation.
 This can make it difficult for you to have bowel movements.
 The constipation you experience may be OIC.
 OIC can last the entire time you continue taking your opioid medication.
 It is not likely to improve over time or with a change in opioid dose.